 Down to business looking for a tasty morsel.

-Carson (rare blood-lines Tutakai X Tapeka)
+Carson (rare blood-lines Tutakai X Tapeka) FOR SALE

 Carson is named after biologist Rachel Carson, a marine biologist and conservationist whose book, Silent Spring, is credited with advancing the global environmental movement.
 She brought attention to environmental impacts of pesticides developed during and after WWII.

 Merian (TeWhangi X Tapeka)